 Distended Bladder could be signaled by inability to urinate properly.
-Someone may feel the urge to urinate, but still the urine is not flowing and excreted properly.
+Doctoe.com asserted that someone may feel the urge to urinate, but still the urine is not flowing and excreted properly.
 Even though able to urinate, that person still feels the full bladder.
 Another signal for distended bladder is to experience a severe pain in a lower abdominal area.
 Someone may also experience the delay in urinating time.
 It means that there is a delayed time between trying to urinating and the actual urine flows.
 It is also usually accompanied by burning sensation in urinating process.

 Distended Bladder Causes and Symptoms

 Most people have been experienced such symptoms, although in far below the extreme degree of severity, for example when traveling or being in public for long time, without the ability to go to restroom.
 One will feel the urge to urinate that will grow stronger along the time.
 Postponing urinating can cause the full bladder feeling; sometimes mild pain in a lower abdominal area will go after urinating.
 Those symptoms are resulted by retention or accumulated urine that leads to distended bladder.

 Basically, a distended bladder is the condition caused by an accumulation of urine in large volumes, which is why one will feel the urge to urinate.
 It is the body mechanism to void the bladder by normal urinating.
 The problem is when the distended bladder happens continuously and is ccompanied by pain in several abdominal areas.
 Distended bladder is caused mainly by the urine excretion pathway blocked or the failure or damage in wall of bladder or nerves that control urination process.

 Distended Bladder Video